Is Google Analytics HIPAA compliant?

 What this means for web analytics

-The U.S. Department of Health and Human Services also clarified that consenting to cookie banners and similar pop-ups is not a valid authorization to disclose PHI.
-And because there is no realistic way for a website to collect written authorization from every visitor, the only way to respect the Privacy Rule is to not forward PHI at all.
+The U.S. Department of Health and Human Services also clarified that consenting to cookie banners and similar pop-ups does not count as giving a valid authorization to disclose PHI.
+And because there is no other realistic way to collect a written authorization from every visitor, the only way websites can respect the Privacy Rule is to not forward PHI at all when using a web analytics service.

 Is Google Analytics HIPAA compliant?

-Implementing cookie-based analytics in a HIPAA-compliant way is possible, but it takes a lot of effort.
-Google is quite open about this: the documentation for Google Analytics does not claim that the service is HIPAA-compliant out of the box, warns clients not to forward any PHI to Google, and encourages customers to refer to legal professionals to ensure that Google Analytics is implemented in a HIPAA compliant way.
+The company’s own documentation is quite transparent about this.
+Google makes no claim that the service is HIPAA-compliant, warns clients not to forward any PHI to Google, and encourages customers to refer to legal professionals to ensure that Google Analytics is implemented in a HIPAA compliant way.

-These U.S. Department of Health and Human Services guidelines are a good start.
-The Department warns to be very careful with authenticated pages - pages visitors can only access after authentication.
-To be on the safe side, you should disable tracking on these pages altogether (as suggested by Google Analytics’ documentation).
+These guidelines from the U.S. Department of Health and Human Services guidelines are a good start.
+The Department warns to be very careful with authenticated pages - that is, pages visitors can only access after authenticating or logging in.
+To be on the safe side, you should disable tracking on these pages altogether (as suggested by Google Analytics’ documentation as well).
 You should also disable tracking on any page where a visitor can book an appointment, whether the page is authenticated or not.

 Bottom line: if HIPAA covers you, you should disable tracking on all authenticated pages.
-As for non-authenticated pages, you should carefully evaluate each and every one of them based on their content.
-You will likely want to involve a legal professional, which can be costly if you don’t have an in-house legal team.
+As for non-authenticated pages, you should carefully evaluate each page based on their content.
+You will definitely want to get a legal professional involved, which is going to be costly if you don’t have an in-house lawyer or legal team.

-In some cases, a rigorous assessment may conclude that you need to disable tracking for a significant portion of your website, impacting the quality of the insights you get.
-For instance, hospital websites often feature many pages that provide information about specific health conditions and therapeutic options.
-Disabling tracking on each of them will substantially impact the quality of the analytics for that website.
+In some cases, a rigorous assessment may conclude that you need to disable tracking for a significant portion of your website.
+This can have a negative impacting on the quality of the insights you get from your web analytics.

 It depends.
-Cookie-less does not necessarily mean privacy-friendly because there are other ways to track visitors.
-If you fingerprint visitors or track them through their IP, then you can still disclose PHI to your web analytics provider- which is the core legal issue at play.
+Cookie-less does not necessarily mean privacy-friendly because there are ways to track visitors without cookies.
+If you fingerprint visitors or track them through their IP, then you will still disclose PHI to your web analytics provider- which is the core legal issue at play.

 Your best option is privacy-friendly analytics services that simply do not track the user and provide insight without fingerprinting visitors or using clever re-identification tricks.